iambrunoromano/design-patterns/README.md

 <details>
   <summary>Click to know more about the Chain of Responsibility</summary>

-The chain of handlers decouple the request sender class to the concrete receivers classes.
+The chain of handlers decouples the request sender class from the concrete receivers classes.
 Moreover, the chain can be dynamically composed at runtime.

-To define an handler we need two main methods: a method to link the handler to its next one and a method to handle the request:
+To define an handler we need two main methods: a `link` method to link the handler to its next one and a `check` method to handle the request:

 ```
 abstract class Handler {